Unit Testing Boundary Conditions and Edge Cases

 -

-Identify boundaries: List all numeric limits (MIN_VALUE, MAX_VALUE, zero), string states (null, empty, whitespace), and collection sizes (empty, single, many)
+Identify boundaries: List numeric limits (MIN_VALUE, MAX_VALUE, zero), string states (null, empty, whitespace), collection sizes (0, 1, many)

 -

-Use parameterized tests: Apply @ParameterizedTest with @ValueSource for testing multiple boundary values efficiently
+Apply parameterized tests: Use @ParameterizedTest with @ValueSource or @CsvSource for multiple boundary values

 -

-Test both sides of boundaries: Test values just below, at, and just above each boundary
+Test both sides of boundaries: Cover values just below, at, and just above each boundary

 -

-Verify floating point precision: Use isCloseTo(expected, within(tolerance)) for floating point comparisons
+Verify floating-point precision: Use isCloseTo(expected, within(tolerance)) with AssertJ

 -